 Ranald MacDonald Burial Site

-Educated when he was young by his father, MacDonald began his formal education at Ball Academy at Fort Vancouver in Oregon and completed his education at the Red River Academy in Winnipeg.
-At the wish of his father, at 15 he accepted an apprenticeship at a bank in Ontario, but abandoned his apprenticeship to become a sailor.
+When young, he was educated by his father.
+He received his formal education at Ball Academy at Fort Vancouver in Oregon and completed his education at the Red River Academy in Winnipeg.
+At 15 he accepted an apprenticeship at a bank in Ontario, but abandoned his apprenticeship to become a sailor.

-In 1845, MacDonald signed on to the whaling ship Plymouth and served there as a harpooner and a navigator.
-Long fascinated by the mysteries of Japan, in 1848 (as his ship sailed the Sea of Japan) MacDonald struck a bargain with the ship’s captain.
+In 1845, MacDonald signed on to the whaling ship, Plymouth, and served as a harpooner and a navigator.
+Long fascinated by little-known Japan, in 1848 MacDonald struck a bargain with the ship’s captain.
 In exchange for MacDonald’s whaling profits, MacDonald asked to be given a small boat and put to sea near Japan’s shoreline.
 MacDonald understood that he was risking death or imprisonment by defying the Imperial Japanese edict which denied foreign access to Japan, but he was reportedly curious to learn if there was any ancestral relationship between the Japanese and his own Native American relatives.

 In June 1848 he set out alone for the coast of Japan.
 Before making land, he partially swamped his boat in the hopes of convincing the Japanese that he was a castaway.
 On July 1, 1848, he was rescued by Ainu fisherman on Rishiri Island near the shores of Hokaido, Japan.
 He was taken captive by the Japanese and ultimately transported to Nagasaki where he stood trial.
 When questioned by his captors, MacDonald claimed to be the victim of a shipwreck and claimed to have peaceful intentions.
 Officials accepted MacDonald’s story and sentenced him to house arrest for his illegal entry into Japan.